radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 ### Database (JDBC-accessible)
 For database backends (JDBC-accessible), the change detection options are:

 - [Changelog](#database-changelog) – This type relies on a database table that contains all changes that have occurred on the base tables (that the RadiantOne virtual view is built from).
 This typically involves having triggers on the base tables that write into the log/changelog table.
 However, an external process may be used instead of triggers.
-The connector picks up changes from the changelog table.
+The event listener picks up changes from the changelog table.
 - [Timestamp](#database-timestamp) – This type has been validated against Oracle, SQL Server, MySQL, MariaDB, PostgreSQL, Snowflake, and Apache Derby.
 The database table must have a primary key defined for it and an indexed column that contains a timestamp/date value.
 This value must be maintained and modified accordingly for each record that is updated.

   For Oracle databases, the timestamp column type must be one of the following: `TIMESTAMP`, `DATE`, `TIMESTAMP WITH TIME ZONE`, `TIMESTAMP WITH LOCAL TIME ZONE1.